In the “winter of despair,” where can we find a “spring of hope”?

-Charles Dickens (1812–1870), the popular, prolific author of Britain’s Victorian Age, penned a poignant introduction to his famous novel A Tale of Two Cities, published in 1859.
-Now that was a long time ago, yet his description of that time certainly fits this modern age.
-He wrote “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of light, it was the season of darkness, it was the spring of hope, it was the winter of despair.”
+In his famous A Tale of Two Cities, Charles Dickens described the world of his novel: “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness… it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair….”

-As the events of each day unfold in the United States of America, or wherever in the world that you may reside, the details of his colorful portrayal are playing out all around you.
-Prosperity exists alongside poverty, opulence next to squalor, productivity in view of wasteful negligence.
-Every day seems to bring a mass shooting in a place where people should be able to go about their business or leisure in safety.
-Acts of terrorism by zealots or extremists of various ilks occur around the world with bloody regularity.
+Though published in 1859, his words are still playing out all around us.
+Prosperity exists alongside poverty, opulence next to squalor, productivity alongside wasteful negligence.
+Every month seems to bring another mass shooting in a place where people should be able to go about their business or leisure in safety.
+Zealots and extremists carry out acts of terrorism around the world with bloody regularity.

-Cultural rot in the form of illicit drug abuse, gender confusion, the sexualization of almost everything, abortion on demand, and corruption in all levels of government and society are rampant.
-Political leaders point fingers and attribute motives, but are seemingly not able to agree on anything constructive or productive by way of solutions.
-Social media fans the flames of hatred and acrimony.
-In the face of these stresses and mounting pressures, many people are deeply troubled as anxiety takes a toll on the quality of their life.
-For some, these conditions bring the “winter of despair.”
+Cultural rot is rampant in substance abuse, gender-bending, abortion on demand, the sexualization of almost everything, and corruption at all levels of government and society.
+Political leaders, pointing fingers and attributing motives, cannot agree on anything productive.
+Social media often fan flames of hatred and acrimony.
+Many people are deeply troubled, and anxiety ruins their quality of life.
+Far too many face the “winter of despair.”

-In the New Testament, the Apostle Paul, who took the blows and had the scars for boldly proclaiming the Good Message of Jesus Christ and the coming Kingdom of God, was inspired to write this in the midst of his trials: “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6–7).
+Even while facing great trials, the Apostle Paul—who took blows and had scars for boldly proclaiming Jesus Christ’s message of the coming Kingdom of God—was inspired to write, “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6–7).